ibm-maximo-dev/maximodev-cli/README.md

 ### masmanagedev-cli create script-field-validator

 The `create script-field-validator` command, like the `java-field-valiator` command, creates a field validator and registers it to an object and field.
 The difference is that this field valiator uses the `automation scripting` framework and does not require Java.
-For a further information, run `#masmanagedev-cli create sfv --help`.
+For a further information, run `$ masmanagedev-cli create sfv --help`.

 ### masmanagedev-cli create sample-classic-app